Jakub1994/Bookwithrecepies/README.md

     After that, the next pages will show on the navigation bar:

     - My Profile :

-            This page contains a description of the app , it shows how to use pages and manage your knowlage on the app.
-Here owner would write how he is gonna change the page.
+        This page tells contains a description of all the app's features in order to make the best of it.
+        Also, in case of future uptades of the software, the new funtions will be explained here.

+    - Add Recipe :

+        This is where the registered user can add his own recipies, by filling in the next sections:
+        "Dish Name": what it actually is.
+        "Image URL": a URL from where to take the picture that will appear toghether with the name.
+        "Short Description": a couple of word to let other users know what this dish is recommended for.
+        "Ingredients": a list of all the required ingredients and the exact quantities.
+        "Step 1", "Step 2" and "Step 3": a stept by step precise explanation of what to do.
+        At the very end, there is a "Vegan or not" lever that makes it easier for other user to find vegan recipes.
-    - Add Recipe : Allows user to add his own dish idea to the home page.
+        Lastly, there is a "Submit" button at the very bottom to save all the above details and add the recipe to the home page.
-        Mentioning from the top first is the title and next the process of the creating recipe.It starts from input named "Dish Name", "Image URL", "Short          Description",     "Ingredients", "Step 1", "Step 2", "Step 3", Vegan or not lever and ends on the Submit button by what u accept the changes in inputs.

-    - Logout : Button what takes user out of the account.
+    - Logout : As its name suggests, this enables the user to sign off their account.

 ### Wireframes:
 - [Home](https://www.figma.com/file/T5CSxj5MMuI8EBZor7FClk/Sanity-Sketching-Kit-(Community)?node-id=2%3A2303)
 - [Register](https://www.figma.com/file/T5CSxj5MMuI8EBZor7FClk/Sanity-Sketching-Kit-(Community)?node-id=2%3A2304)